 However, what will happen to everyone, whether novice or veteran, is that consuming too much will quickly bring about negative effects – not from getting too high, but from consuming too much of any contaminant in the weed, whether this is residual chemicals used in the growing phase, or molds and other pathogenic bacteria picked up along the way.

-Are You Smoking Moldy Weed?
+What If You Smoke Moldy Weed?

 Cannabinoid Content Of Low-Grade Weed